CSP02/Daena/README.md

 Here is the invite link for daena:
 [Invite Daena](https://discord.com/api/oauth2/authorize?client_id=1168845400145395734&permissions=962073058368&scope=bot)

+- Added error handler
+- Added submit builds (you can now submit your builds to us)
+- Character name auto complete

 you can either send feedback in github or in the [Daena discord server](https://discord.gg/QVyA7VnJeH)

 And once again thanks for support.